chrisgrieser/quadro-example-vault/Data/Mock Interview A (iOS developer).md

 **Q9: Could you discuss the challenges you face when trying to monetize your iOS app through the App Store?**

-A9: Monetizing an iOS app through the App Store comes with its own set of challenges, primarily due to Apple's strict guidelines and revenue-sharing model.
-The 30% commission fee imposed by Apple on in-app purchases and subscriptions can significantly impact the profitability of the app.
+A9: Monetizing an iOS app through the App Store comes with its ==own set of challenges, primarily due to Apple's strict guidelines and revenue-sharing model.== The 30% commission fee imposed by Apple on in-app purchases and subscriptions can significantly impact the profitability of the app.
 Additionally, navigating the crowded app marketplace and standing out among competitors poses challenges in terms of user acquisition and retention.
-Developing a sustainable monetization strategy that balances user experience with revenue generation is essential, whether through in-app purchases, subscriptions, or alternative revenue streams such as advertising or sponsorships.
+Developing a sustainable monetization strategy that balances user experience with revenue generation is essential, whether through in-app purchases, subscriptions, or alternative revenue streams such as advertising or sponsorships. [[app store]] ^id-080651

 **Q10: How do you approach user feedback and incorporate it into the iterative development process of your iOS app?**